 - When face-to-face you might lecture or deliver some materials, and then break up the session with some activities for active learning

 - When online in the LMS, you can provide learning materials (such as a reading or short video), and then follow up with an activity (a discussion, reflection prompt, poll or quiz with automated feedback) for students to apply, check and extend their understanding.
-You can then view the outcomes and respond in an announcement or Canvas mail to clarify any areas of confusion or concern.
+You can then view the outcomes and respond in an announcement or LMS mail to clarify any areas of confusion or concern.

 7. Don’t doom your Zoom